PaggieZ/EE-Emerge-2023-OscilloscopeFun/docs/software.md

 2. Record the XY coordinates of the corners.
 3. Record the directions of the edges.

-Here we use the letter "T" as an example, the same technique could be applied to any image.
+We use the letter "T" as an example, the same technique could be applied to any image.

 Here is the grid diagram for "T":
 ![T](https://github.com/PaggieZ/EE-Emerge-2023-OscilloscopeFun/blob/main/pictures/T.png?raw=true)